NitroShare – Easily Share Files Between Linux and Windows on Local Networks

 NitroShare is very easy to use, you will find options to “Send Files“, “Send Directory“, “View Transfers“, etc from the AppIndicator / tray icon menu, choose the files or directory that you want to send and you will get a list of available devices on your local network that runs NitroShare:

-After selecting the files, click on “Open” to proceed to choosing the destination device as in the image below.
+After selecting the files, click on “Open” to proceed to choose the destination device as in the image below.
 Select the device and click “Ok” that is if you have any devices running Nitroshare on the local network.

 From the NitroShare settings – General tab, you can add the device name, set default downloads location and in Advance settings you can set port, buffer, timeout, etc. only if you needed.